oracle/coherence-dotnet-extend-client/README.md

 You can use NuGet Package Manager through Visual Studio or Develooper Command Prompt to download most of the dependency libraries and software.

-If C:\coherence-net is your project root directory, it should contain the following directories

-- C:\coherence-net\lib\net\2.0
-- C:\coherence-net\tools\cluster-control
-- C:\coherence-net\tools\internal\ant
-- C:\coherence-net\tools\internal\cluster-control
-- C:\coherence-net\tools\internal\msbuild
-- C:\coherence-net\tools\internal\msbuild-custom
-- C:\coherence-net\tools\internal\nunit
-- C:\coherence-net\tools\internal\nunit.runners
-- C:\coherence-net\tools\internal\resourcekit
-- C:\coherence-net\tools\internal\shfb
-- C:\coherence-net\tools\msbuild-custom

-The Coherence for .NET build system is based upon msbuild.
-To build Coherence for .NET, you must run the msbuild build utility, passing in the desired target that you would like to execute.
-The output from the build are in the build subdirectory.

 To build Coherence for .NET, start a "Developer Command Prompt for VS" 2017 or 2019.
 Clone this repository and run the following command:
 ```